Best things to do in Egypt

 19. Explore Alexandria

-There’s plenty to discover in this Mediterranean port city.
-Alexandria has fabulous seafood, vintage coffee houses, a dazzling new library and the chance to dive into the ruins of Cleopatra’s Palace.
-A visit to Alexandria, even if only for a couple of days, is the perfect counterbalance to the intensity of Cairo.
-With its string of beaches and Mediterranean outlook, Alexandria is much more laid-back and a good place to relax.
+There’s a lot to discover in this Mediterranean port city.
+Alexandria has great seafood, vintage coffee houses, a dazzling new library, and the chance to dive into the ruins of Cleopatra’s Palace.
+A visit to Alexandria, even if only for a couple of days, is a perfect break from the busy life in Cairo.
+With its beaches and Mediterranean vibe, Alexandria is more relaxed and a good place to chill out.

-Today’s Alexandria does feature an interesting crop of museums, and over the past few years the city, which has more than 5.2 million inhabitants and is the Mediterranean’s largest urban centre, has seen considerable cosmetic rejuvenation and has recovered a little of its former prestige.
+Today’s Alexandria has interesting museums, and over the past few years, the city, which has more than 5.2 million people and is the Mediterranean’s largest urban center, has seen a lot of improvements and has regained some of its former glory.

 library-alexandria-egypt-shutterstock_573767194